AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The focus shift to another field when typing in the **[!UICONTROL Default Value]** field under the **[!UICONTROL Properties]** tab of the Content Fragment Editor (NPR-36992).

 * While filtering [!DNL Content Fragment] models under a specified path, [!DNL Experience Manager] search returns all nodes with `cq:Template` instead of returning paths and nodes only for the [!DNL Content Fragment] model (SITES-1453).
-* Content Fragments return `null` as the status of folders (SITES-1157).
+* [!DNL Content Fragments] return `null` as the status of folders (SITES-1157).
-* Experience Manager does not let users disable and enable [!DNL Content Fragment] Models (SITES-1088).
+* [!DNL Experience Manager] does not let users disable and enable [!DNL Content Fragment] Models (SITES-1088).
-* When a user moves, rename, or deletes content fragments or media assets, the referenced content fragments are not automatically updated (SITES-196).
+* When a user moves, rename, or deletes [!DNL Content Fragments] or media assets, the referenced [!DNL Content Fragments] are not automatically updated (SITES-196).
 * Pasting components from one page to another produces JavaScript errors (NPR-37030).
 * When page properties are viewed quickly, Page Properties for a different page are opened (NPR-37025).
 * The Content Fragment allows the Content Fragment to reference itself.
 The picker does not support the operation (NPR-36993).
-* When a user upgrades to Service Pack 9, the moving folder operation starts failing and errors are returned (SITES-1481).
+* After upgrading to service pack 9, some users cannot move folders in Experience Manager and see errors in the logs (SITES-1481).
 * While adjusting the width of the component in the layout container on edit mode, a flicker is observed (NPR-36961).
 * On promoting a launch, the changes in the promoted launch are double rolled out to the other launches.
 If a user promotes the double rolled out launch, the doubled contents is reflected on the source page (NPR-36893).
 * [!DNL Experience Manager] adds a gray border to some PNG images with transparency if you add the images to a page using the Image Core Component or if you resize using the Foundation Image component (NPR-36879).
 * [!DNL Experience Manager Sites] Admin UI with a high number of templates results in slow navigation (NPR-36870).
-* When a user upgrades to Service Pack 9, [!DNL Sites] pages stop working (NPR-36857).
+* Upgrade to service pack 9 prevents authoring of a few components.
+This issue does not allow [!DNL Sites] users to create new pages (NPR-36857).
 * The `ContextHubImpl` method creates a `ResourceResolver` that is not closed.
 It leads to warning messages about long-running `ResourceResolver` and the service returns unexpected results at times (NPR-36853).
 * On synchronizing a single live copy from blueprint page properties, all other live copies are also synchronized (NPR-36829, NPR-36522).
 * When only XLS MIME type is used, the file upload function does not work as expected (NPR-36785).
-* New tags with pascal case and all upper case words are not displayed in the tag field within Content Fragments (NPR-36742).
+* New tags with pascal case and all upper case words are not displayed in the tag field within [!DNL Content Fragments] (NPR-36742).
-* The Single Text Element option when adding a content fragment causes text to be missing and creates odd formatting related to lists and nested lists (NPR-36565).
+* The Single Text Element option when adding a [!DNL Content Fragment] causes text to be missing and creates odd formatting related to lists and nested lists (NPR-36565).
 * When an author annotates any component on a page, deletes the component, and performs an undo on the delete operation, an error is encountered when attempting to view the Timeline data for the page in the sites console (NPR-36528).
 * Page properties Bulk Editor's [!UICONTROL Save & Close] option saves changes but does not close the editor (NPR-36527).
 * When a user attempts to drag and drop a new Text component to a page, the component immediately disappears (NPR-36442).